 The ABO and RhD group of pregnant women should be determined, no later than 10 weeks of pregnancy when they first attend antenatal care.

-The mother's blood should also be tested for the presence of IgG red cell antibodies, as these may cause HDFN.
+An antibody screen should also be performed to determine if the woman has IgG red cell antibodies, as these may cause HDFN.

 In RhD negative pregnant women, RhD type and antibody screen should be retested at 28 weeks prior to administration of RhD immunoglobulin (unless NIPT for fetal Rh D has predicted that they are not carrying an RhD positive fetus).